Find Affordable College Courses

 Auburn, AL

-Auburn University came in at #8 in this year’s edition of the Most Popular Civil Engineering Master’s Degree Schools in the Southeast Region ranking.
-Auburn is a fairly large public school located in the city of Auburn.
+Auburn University ranked #8 on this year’s Most Popular Civil Engineering Master’s Degree Schools in the Southeast Region list.
+Auburn is a very large public school located in the city of Auburn.

 About 35% of the students majoring in civil eng at the school are women while 65% are male.